Mask prior-guided denoising diffusion improves inverse protein folding: Results

 \subsection{Evaluation strategies and metrics}

 We conduct experiments across diverse datasets to evaluate MapDiff against state-of-the-art protein sequence design methods.
 We first perform evaluation on two popular benchmark datasets, CATH 4.2 and CATH 4.3 \cite{orengo1997cath}, using the same topology-based data split employed in previous works \cite{ingraham2019generative, hsu2022learning, gao2023pifold}.
 Besides the full test sets, we also study two subcategories of generated proteins: short proteins up to 100 residues in length and single-chain proteins (labelled with one chain in CATH).
 We use another two distinct datasets, TS50 \cite{li2014direct} and PDB2022 \cite{zhou2023prorefiner} to evaluate the zero-shot generalization of models.
 Furthermore, we study the foldability of the generated protein sequences via AlphaFold2 \cite{jumper2021highly} by comparing the discrepancy between the AlphaFold2-refolded structures and ground-truth native structures.
+This is an \textit{in silico} evaluation rather than definitive proof that the designed sequences can fold into their intended structures.
 The Experimental setting section provides detailed information and statistics about these datasets.